Knollludger/fremind/README.md

 # fremind
-A reminders app with a nice electron based front end and a node backend.
+A reminders app with a react based front end and a node backend that utilizies graphql and prisma 2.